Duration

 - Malware: principles and techniques

-- Network intrusion techniques and means of protection.
+- Network intrusion techniques and protection methods.

 - Cybercrime: threats (hacking, identity theft, e-reputation, social engineering, fraud, APT, Botnets...)

-- Introduction to electronic signature and cryptology
+- Introduction to electronic signatures and cryptology

-- Legal context of information systems security
+- The legal context of information systems security

 - Legal and regulatory security obligations